 James interests include food and wine, music, long distance cycling and spending time with his family.

 Vice Chair of the Board of Corporation

 Chair of Performance and Quality Committee

-Haydn Beeken currently works as the HR and Compliance Director for Turbine Efficiency Group Ltd. The company has grown from its beginnings in 2000, from one person to currently 82 personnel.
-Growth in the last three years has been at a level of 50% and is likely to exceed that this year.
+Haydn Beeken is now enjoying retirement.
+Previously Haydn worked as the HR and Compliance Director for Turbine Efficiency Group Ltd. The company grew from its beginnings in 2000, from one person to currently 82 personnel.
 90% of the companies work is overseas; Haydn has been indirectly involved with the company from its birth, then at a non-executive level from 2008, before becoming an executive director in 2012.

 Prior to that Haydn worked the majority of his employment for the National Government, one of his roles being Area Benefits Manager East of England, Department of Work & Pensions.
 Within this role he managed a group of 6 DWP Benefit Offices over a large geographical area, with some 700 staff.
 Haydn had 4 Benefits Managers reporting to him and was responsible for managing the target outcomes required, change management, and managing budgets.

 Before this Haydn worked as an Area Director for Lincolnshire and Northamptonshire for Government Office East Midlands.
 He was the Governments Performance and Relationship Manager for the two counties working closely within Government Ministers, Departments, Local Authority Chief Executives and Elected Leaders at both tiers of the local government, NHS Chief Executives, Chief Constables, The Police Authority, Government bodies and the Third Sector in the delivery of the Governments Agenda for the counties and in the performance management of the outcomes required of that agenda.